AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 >[!NOTE]
 >
 >In addition, you are able to receive a daily report by email at a specified address.
-Please let us know the requested email address by email or via the Adobe Campaign Extranet.
+Let us know the requested email address by email or via the Adobe Campaign Extranet.

 ![](assets/s_tn_del_monitoring.png)